 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Minnesota has a statewide plan to end homelessness which includes all CoCs in the state.
-This Minnesota plan is coordinated by the MICH, in which staff from 11 state agencies participate.
-The MN Plan to Continuum of Care Interagency Council on End Homelessness encompasses all of the affordable housing and suitable living environment Homelessness goals of the Strategic Plan.
+Continuum of Care Minnesota Interagency Council on Homelessness Minnesota has a statewide plan to end homelessness which includes all CoCs in the state.
+This plan is coordinated by the MICH, in which staff from 11 state agencies participate.
+The MN Plan to End Homelessness encompasses all of the affordable housing and suitable living environment goals of the Strategic Plan.
 In addition, DHS and other state agency staff regularly attend local and regional CoC and FHPAP planning meetings to give and receive input to inform the Strategic Plan.
-The Olmstead Plan is a broad series of key activities our state must accomplish to ensure people Olmstead with disabilities are living, learning, working, and enjoying life in the most integrated setting.
-The Olmstead Plan Plan will help achieve a better Minnesota for all Minnesotans, because it will help Minnesotans Implementation Office with disabilities have the opportunity, both now and in the future to live close to family and friends, live more independently, and participate in community life.
-Minnesota Housing has a strategic plan guides an annual affordable housing plan, essentially a workplan for the agency.
-In 2020, Minnesota Housing adopted a new strategic plan for 2020- Affordable Minneseta Housing 2022.
-A few of the agency's fourteen strategic objectives include preserving the condition and Housing Plan Minnesota Housing affordability of existing housing, increasing the development of new housing that is affordable, and strengthening disinvested communities and supporting Tribal nations and indigenous communities.
-Minnesota adopted a new statewide Analysis of Impediments to fair housing in Fall of 2018, and Analysis of reported on the first year in the FY 2019 CAPER.
-The AI includes a three year workplan to run Impediments to Minnesota Housing through the rest of the state's consolidated plan.
-The workplan and analysis can be found on Fair Housing agency website's including Minnesota Housing's (direct report: https://tinyurl.com/MN-AI- 2019)https://tinyurl.com/MN-AI-2019)
+Olmstead Plan Olmstead Implementation Office The Olmstead Plan is a broad series of key activities our state must accomplish to ensure people with disabilities are living, learning, working, and enjoying life in the most integrated setting.
+The Plan will help achieve a better Minnesota for all Minnesotans, because it will help Minnesotans with disabilities have the opportunity, both now and in the future to live close to family and friends, live more independently, and participate in community life.

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Affordable Housing Plan Minnesota Housing Minnesota Housing has a strategic plan guides an annual affordable housing plan, essentially a workplan for the agency.
+In 2021, Minnesota Housing continued implementation of the plan for 2020-2022.
+A few of the agency's fourteen strategic objectives include preserving the condition and affordability of existing housing, increasing the development of new housing that is affordable, and strengthening disinvested communities and supporting Tribal nations and indigenous communities.
+Analysis of Impediments to Fair Housing Minnesota Housing Minnesota adopted a new statewide Analysis of Impediments to fair housing in Fall of 2018, and reports on annual action plan progress in each CAPER.
+Small Cities Grantees DEED DEED and MN Housing partnered to co-fund rental preservation projects.
+Public Facility projects with the highest grant need were funded in partnership with PFA, MN Dept. of Health, MN Pollution Control, and Department of Energy.